I enjoy cooking, writing, growing things, crafts, and homeschooling my daughter.

 Check out where crafter D. Sharpe used snowmen for a garland (really, really neat).
 In a classroom, kids could add all sorts of faces and scarves to the snowmen.
 Or decorated Christmas trees would be neat too.
 Mittens hung by clothespins would make an excellent decoration for a fireplace, Sunday School room, or classroom.

 Free sample candy cane template at the bottom of the page.

 5. Paper Strip Ornaments

 - For younger kids, make the shortest (middle piece) at least 5 or 6 inches; the shorter the pieces, the harder they are to gather for the last stapling.

-A note about paper: What I like about using construction paper is that it is colored on both sides.
-What I don't like it that it fades over time.
+A note about the paper: What I like about using construction paper is that it is colored on both sides.
+What I don't like is that it fades over time.
 What I like about using scrapbook paper is that it comes in fabulous colors and patterns and won't fade.
 The only catch is that it is usually printed on only one side.
 You can see in the picture above that the backside of the paper used there is white.
 If you can get your hands on two-sided scrapbook paper, that's the way to go.

 6. Christmas Tree With Hole-Punched Lights

 I found this one at Family Fun.
 The results are really neat and look lovely hanging in a window.